 How much will it cost?

-Due to the large number of factors that affect the ability to carry out testing, it is not possible to provide a fixed cost without first discussing your inquiry with one of our consultants.
-We will provide you with free advice and make recommendations as to the process you should follow for your particular circumstance.
+Due to the large number of factors that affect our ability to carry out testing, it is not possible to provide a fixed cost without first discussing your inquiry.
+We can provide you with free advice and make recommendations as to the approach best suited to your particular project.
 Usually, ELD is more affordable than you think and can provide valuable savings in other areas related to construction and/or building maintenance.
 Contact us for a no obligation quote.